Language shift: Germany

+By the end of the Age of Migrations, the area East of the Elbe-Saale-line was virtually exclusively Slavic-speaking.
+In the High Middle Ages the feudal lords of these lands (both of Germanic and Slavic ancestry) recruited new settlers from further west for these lands, introducing German dialects to this area.
+This process has been termed Ostsiedlung by 19th century historians, a term not without controversy today.
+Over time much of the Slavic speaking population also switched to German dialects.
+However, after the second world war, virtually all of the German speakers east of the Oder-Neiße line were expelled, dramatically changing the linguistic landscape.

 Hungary

 Cumans, seeking refuge from the Mongols, settled in Hungary and were later Magyarized.
 The Jassic people of Hungary originally spoke the Jassic dialect of Ossetic, but they fully adopted Magyar, forgetting their former language.
 The territory of today's Hungary was formerly settled by Slavonic tribes, which gradually assimilated to Magyar.
 Also, language shift may have happened in Hungarian pre-history, as the prehistoric culture of Magyars shows very little similarity to that of speakers of other Uralic languages.

 India

 In India, many languages are assimilated into standard language like Hindi, Bengali and other administrative languages.
 For example, the Austroasiatic-speaking Bhumij tribe for over two centuries nearly abandoned their native language and adopted Bengali and Odia instead.
 Today, the Bhumij language is one of the endangered languages of India.

 Indonesia

 Indonesia is one of the most multilingual and multiethnic nations in the world.
 There is language shift of first language into Indonesian from other language in Indonesia caused by ethnic diversity than urbanicity.
 Regardless of urbanicity, Indonesian speakers are more prevalent in urban areas than rural ones.
 The study found that language shift is mainly occurring among Javanese people and in districts where Javanese is the dominant language, which is not what was expected.
 Another study suggests Javanese youths do not value Javanese language and culture as much as the national Indonesian language and culture because they perceive them as outdated and incompatible with modern society.